 Good Food for All Summit 2026

-Partnership for a Healthier America and the Global Food Institute at the George Washington University are partnering to host the second annual Good Food for All Summit, bringing together key leaders to create a more equitable food system, focused on access to healthy food.
+Partnership for a Healthier America and the Global Food Institute at the George Washington University partnered to host the second annual Good Food for All Summit on June 10, 2026, bringing together key leaders to create a more equitable food system, focused on access to healthy food.

 Event registration is now closed.